yonkov/SWAPP/README.md

 ## Data

+### 1. API

-### 1. Data is fetched from GraphQL Server via Apollo client
+Data is fetched from GraphQL Server via Apollo client

+### 2. Authorisation

-### 2. There is only one user available:
+There is only one user available with the following credentials:

++ Email: demo@st6.io
-Email: demo@st6.io Password: demo1234
++ Password: demo1234

 ### 3. Authenticating GraphQL queries